-You may also make tax payments using any of these credit cards--Visa, MasterCard, American Express, or Discover Card--for your online payment.
-A convenience fee of 2.40% is applied for using a credit card.
+You may also make tax payments using a credit card.
+A convenience fee is applied for using a credit card.
 The State of New Mexico uses this fee, calculated on the transaction amount, to pay charges from the credit card companies.